 Beside focusing on developing communication and reading skills, Marilee Sprenger -- an expert in brain-based instructional strategies and author of Teaching the Critical Vocabulary of the Common Core -- recommends that ELLs learn high-frequency academic language terms that are embedded in the Common Core State Standards.
 This strategy should raise their standardized test scores, since researchers estimate that "85 percent of achievement test scores are based on the vocabulary of the standards."
 What are those critical CCSS nouns and verbs?
 Sprenger lists them on her website.

-Below are a list of websites and books that suggest ways to support English-language learners.
+Below are a list of websites and books that suggest ways to support ELLs.
 The strategies will also benefit other students in your classes.

-- English Grammar Word Builder: Printable lesson plans, grammar rules, and online exercises.
+- English Grammar Word Builder offers printable lesson plans, grammar rules, and online exercises.

-- AT&T Labs' Text-to-Speech: A free text-to-speech translator.
+- Google Translate is a free text-to-speech translator.

-- 365 ESL Short Stories: Texts for intermediate ESL/EFL students.
+- 365 ESL Short Stories are texts for intermediate ESL/EFL students.

-- PinkMonkey: Free G-rated literature study guides, with notes and chapter summaries.
+- PinkMonkey offers free G-rated literature study guides, with notes and chapter summaries.

-- Casa Notes: Note templates for field trip permissions, student contracts, invitation to parent-teacher conferences, etc. Users are given the option of printing the notes in Spanish or English.
+- Casa Notes provides note templates for field trip permissions, student contracts, invitation to parent-teacher conferences, etc. Users are given the option of printing the notes in Spanish or English.